ThiagoDominguez/personal-repo/README.md

 ## Profile File
 Here will be configured my profile to pwsh

+## Configuration keybinding to windows terminal
+This config create a key bind to windows terminal like linux terminal (CTRL + ALT + T)

 ## History

 Here will be created my file.txt to my history